 - Open any external windows and doors in the area where your smart meter(s) is being installed.

 - Clear any obstacles so our engineer can safely get to your current meters, boiler and any other gas appliances.

-- We'll need someone over 18 to be there while we install your smart meter technology, do please arrange this beforehand.
+- We'll need someone over 18 to be there while we install your smart meter, so please arrange this beforehand.

 What happens on the day of your smart meter installation

-- Installation – After these checks, our engineer will get started on installing your smart meter.
-It'll take around two hours, and the engineer will need to switch the electricity and gas off for around half an hour.
+- The engineer will need to switch the electricity and gas off for around half an hour.
 They'll let you know before doing this, just in case you want to pop the kettle on beforehand.

 What happens after your smart meter installation

-Once they've finished the installation, our engineer will explain to you how your new smart meters work and how to use the In-Home Display, if you've chosen to have one.
+Once they've finished the installation, and if they are able to comply with social distancing guidelines, your engineer will explain to you how your new smart meters work and how to use the In-Home Display, if you've chosen to have one.

 Shortly after, we'll send you a survey so you can tell us what you think about our service during your smart meter upgrade.

 Can I get a smart meter installed if I'm renting?